avecasey/recipes-analysis/README.md

 | 412 broccoli casserole               | 306168 |        40 |            50969 |         6 |               9 |      1.19628e+06 |        5 |                5 |      194.8 |          20 |       6 |       32 |        22 |              36 |               3 |
 | 412 broccoli casserole               | 306168 |        40 |            50969 |         6 |               9 | 768828           |        5 |                5 |      194.8 |          20 |       6 |       32 |        22 |              36 |               3 |

+Next, we began exploratory data analysis, creating a histogram of the distribution of calories for recipes with fewer than 1000 calories.
+From the graph below, we can see that the distribution of calories is skewed to the right, and most recipes in this range have between 150 and 300 calories.

 <iframe
   src="assets/calories1.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+We then explored the relationship between calories and number of ingredients in the recipe, deciding to split recipes between those with less than 9 ingredients and those with 9 or more.
+From the boxplot below, we can see that the median number of calories for recipes with fewer than 9 ingredients is below the median number of calories for recipes in the other group, which implies that recipes with more ingredients tend to have more calories.

 <iframe
   src="assets/calories_ingredients.html"
   width="800"